-The trends for maximum and average TEDE for all monitored individuals is shown in Figure 4.
-The total collective dose for 2023 was 92.3 mSv.
+The trends for maximum and average TEDE for all monitored individuals is shown in

+Figure 4.
+The total collective dose for 2024 was 106.7 mSv.
 The average TEDE has trended upwards which can be attributed to increased product handling, the introduction of Sort and Stack in 2021, as well as staffing challenges.
-Employee rotation has resulted in a decrease in the maximum TEDE over the past two years.